PacificBiosciences/pb-assembly/README.md

 <a name="general-overview"></a>
 # General Overview

+FALCON has recently been update to be compatibile with HiFi data.
+Please refer to this [documentation](https://github.com/PacificBiosciences/pbbioconda/wiki/Assembling-HiFi-data:-FALCON-Unzip3) for more information.

 ## FALCON and FALCON-Unzip
 FALCON and FALCON-Unzip are *de novo* genome assemblers for PacBio long reads, also known as Single-Molecule Real-Time (SMRT) sequences.
 FALCON is a diploid-aware assembler which follows